UGC-NET JRF & GATE Environmental Biotechnology

 b)

-17. Genetically engineered microbe is required to degrade recalcitrant xenobiotic compounds present in the environment because:
+17. A genetically engineered microbe is required to degrade recalcitrant xenobiotic compounds present in the environment because:

 b) Xenobiotic compounds can hinder the growth of microorganisms and pose challenges regarding their bioavailability.